CurveDocs/curve-docs/docs/crvUSD/controller.md

 # **Fees**

-There are two kinds of fees:
+There are two of fees:
 1. Borrowing-based fee: interest rate
 2. AMM-based fee: swap fee for trades within the AMM

 While the borrowing-based fee is determined by the MonetaryPolicy Contract, the AMM fee can be set by the DAO.
 Currently, the AMM fees are set to 0.6% with an admin_fee of 0, meaning all the generated fees from trades within the AMM go to the liquidity providers who are essentially the borrowers.

 ### `admin_fees`
 !!! description "`Controller.admin_fees() -> uint256:`"